DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_64_eps-mac.md

 ## Run Electrum Personal Server on Mac

 *Difficulty: medium*

-*Note: I am not normally a Mac user, any suggestions for improvments to the guide is appreciated.*
+*Note: I am not normally a Mac user, any suggestions for improvements to the guide is appreciated.*

 Electrum Personal Server will connect your Bitcoin full node to Electrum.
 This will make it possible to use all functionality in Electrum with your full node (Hardware Wallet support, easy multi-sig setup and more).